i-adopt/terminology-survey/README.md

 This will contribute to building a fine-grained collection list of semantic representations of observable properties (as input for task 4) and to a catalog of domain specific terminologies.

+This work is still under discussion:

+Gwen's proposal:
 Please check the questionnaire here: https://docs.google.com/forms/d/1M8utiNZkzTDMVzPnqGJhlER45U1-s2e5UvVSAp0GGgg/edit (this is just a copy of the original)

 There was the request to provide two different types of questionnaires, one for terminology providers and one for terminology consumers.

+Barbara's proposal:
 See here (only copies):

 for providers: https://docs.google.com/forms/d/1bUKcMviJr9UGUS6haVo_IcR0TRVxdNAISsPouE55Fpo/edit